czlee/debatekeeper-formats/.github/README.md

 ### Note on formats.json
 A GitHub Action is configured to automatically update the formats.json file ([thanks to Frank Richter](https://github.com/czlee/debatekeeper-formats/pull/3)!), so you shouldn't need to.
 However, you can run the `update_list.py` script locally if you like.

+### Note on some American styles
+Debatekeeper can't properly support the public forum, Lincoln-Douglas or policy debate styles.
+This is because the app doesn't support preparation time between speeches distributed at teams' election.
+A discussion of this is in [issue #6 in the Debatekeeper app repository](https://github.com/czlee/debatekeeper/issues/6).

 How this is hosted
 ------------------